lachlanblain/feenstra_chap2/README.md

 ## Feenstra 2016, chapter 2: The Heckscher-Ohlin model.

-My aim here is to rewrite the files for the empirical exercises files from Stata into R, which will then allow me to complete them.
+My aim here is to create versions of the .do files for the empirical exercises accompanying chapter 2 of Feenstra (2016) in R, which will then allow me to complete them.

 **Note that this is a work in progress, and will be updated as I complete the various components**

-The original files can be found [here](https://www.robertcfeenstra.com/graduate-text.html).
+The original files for the empirical exercises can be found [here](https://www.robertcfeenstra.com/graduate-text.html).

-Downloading the .zip for Chapter 2 will give you a directory containing the following:
+Downloading and then unzipping the .zip for Chapter 2 will give you a directory containing the following:
 * compute_pi.do
 * Documentation_Ch2.doc
 * Empirical_Exercise_Ch2.doc